 Applying such a deformation to each factor of \eqref{product action}, we get a family of deformations of the product action.
 This family is parametrized by elements of $\C^{\sum (k_i-1)}$.
 When we view the parameter $(\lambda)$ as an element $((\lambda)_{1},\ldots,(\lambda)_{n})$ of the $n$-fold product $\C^{k_1-1} \times \ldots \times \C^{k_n-1}$, the deformation is

 and it is generated by

-With the help of cut-off functions, this deformation can be plugged into the original manifold to obtain a family of deformations of the original circle action, parametrized by $\lambda$s in a neighbourhood $D$ of the origin in~$\C^{\sum (k_i-1)}$, and generated by a function that in a neighborhood of $p$ can be identified with $z \mapsto H_M(\pmax) + H^{(\lambda)}_t(z)$ and that attains its maximum in that neighborhood.
+With the help of cut-off functions, this deformation can be plugged into the original manifold to obtain a family of deformations of the original circle action, parametrized by $\lambda$s in a neighbourhood $D$ of the origin in~$\C^{\sum (k_i-1)}$, and generated by a function that in a neighbourhood of $p$ can be identified with $z \mapsto H_M(\pmax) + H^{(\lambda)}_t(z)$ and that attains its maximum in that neighbourhood.
 We give the details later.